top of page

 It was at that point in her career that the Cochise County Republican Party talked her into running for county superintendent of public instruction.
 Although she was a candidate in a strongly Democratic county, she won, because, as her sister said, "she was a native daughter ... with well-known qualifications."

 Elsie held the post for two terms and spent four years supervising rural schools.
 It was "a formidable task that meant driving over dirt roads in a Model T Ford," she later recalled.
 "I carried tools to repair and inflate a flat tire and also a five gallon emergency can of gas. . ."
 One school was perched on top of a mountain at the end of a winding road.
 The gas tank, located beneath the car's front seat, was lower than the carburetor when she tried to drive up the steep mountain.
 So the only way she could get to the school was to drive backwards for three miles.
 All the schools were plagued by a lack of trained teachers, poor equipment and ramshackle buildings.
 They were as poverty stricken as the homesteaders they served, she observed.
 Added to these problems was the fact that some of the school board members tried to use the school as a place to settle personal grudges.
 In one such instance, recalled Miss Toles' sister Myriam, she refused to fire a teacher who had managed to get on the bad side of a board member.
+"So he burned down the school house and gleefully announced that the teacher would now have to leave," Myriam said.
+"Elsie decided that since the teacher had a contract and had violated no law the board would have to pay her salary for the rest of the year.
+There were no more fires."

 Elsie is credited with starting a school health service in Cochise County.
 And at the state level she initiated a long-range program to raise teacher certification standards.

 She also worked to increase financial aid for schools, particularly rural ones, and supported a movement to make the state superintendent of public instruction an appointive position.
-In 1923, at. the end of her term in state office, she completed work oil her master's degree at the University of California in Berkeley and taught as a demonstration teacher for two years.
+In 1923, at the end of her term in state office, she completed work on her master's degree at the University of California in Berkeley and taught as a demonstration teacher for two years.
 Later she became a professor of education at San Jose College, a position she held for 17 years.

 During World War II, Miss Toles helped establish childcare centers for mothers working in California's war production plants.
 After her retirement in 1945, she coauthored with her sister two children's books, Adventures in Apacheland and The Secret of Lonesome Valley.